 The Appraised Value

 In addition to age and mileage, a subprime lender will look at a vehicle's appraised value.
-Not only do they want to be sure a customer isn't paying too much money, they'll want to make sure that, if they have to repossess the vehicle, they won't lose too much when they have to turn around and sell it at auction.
+Not only do they want to be sure a customer isn't paying too much money, but they'll also want to make sure that, if they have to repossess the vehicle, they won't lose too much when they have to turn around and sell it at auction.

 Emma hasn't told us the body style, bed length, drivetrain (4x4 or 4x2) or trim level of the truck she's looking at, so we had to guess.
 In this case, we determined the value of an XLT Super Cab 4x2 with a 5.5-foot bed.
 According to NADA, it has a clean retail value of $7,750 which means, depending upon the model, the price she's paying might be right in the ballpark.